joaomcteixeira/taurenmd/joss/paper.md

 > -s 50 -e 500 -p 10 -l 'segid A'
 ```

 The latter extracts a subtrajectory spanning frames 50 to 500 (exclusive) with a step interval of 10 frames, and only for atoms for the `'segid A'` atom group; in this particular case, we make use of MDAnalysis library [@mda1; @mda2] to handle the data. *taurenmd* documentation provides additional usage examples in "Usage" page.
-Also, each client (command) documentation presents explanations on and examples of how to use it - see "Command-line interfaces" documentation page.
+Also, each client (command) documentation presents explanations on, and examples of, how to use it - see "Command-line interfaces" documentation page.

 # Acknowledgements